Iwatsuki doll Iwatsuki ningyo

-- 3. Production of the body
+3. Production of the body

 The production process for the body can also vary based on the type of doll.
 The body of a costumed doll is made from rice straw wrapped in Japanese traditional paper washi.
 This is technically called warado.
 This warado has to be firmly attached to a foundation and a collar is also attached to the doll body to prepare the neck area.
 Then, the hands and legs are attached.
 Wire is used for the base of the hands and legs so that they can be bent to make a pose and they are shaped with straws.
 When the body is ready, the garments are put on the doll.
 Finally, the pose of the doll is set and the process is complete.

 A specialty doll accessory craftsman makes small props like a wooden fan used in court, a ritual baton, a crown and a sword.

 - 5. Assembling the doll

 The doll is complete when the head and accessories are attached to the body.
-The garments and hair are tidied up to produce the finish to the doll.
+The garments and hair are tidied up to make the doll look perfect.

 Where to Buy & More Information